mrtolkien/lol_beautify_gdocs/README.md

 ## Known issues

-- By default, google docs transforms your ' in ’, and Riot (wrongly) uses the first one.
-I will need to make sure the code matches champion names properly.

-- Currently the module doesn't work for text that is inside inserted tables
+- Currently the module doesn't work for text that is inside tables.